 Groundwater levels should be recorded when first encountered during drilling, at the start of work each morning for Borings in progress and at the completion of each boring.
 Groundwater levels should also be recorded at the end of the field exploration project.
 The date and approximate time after boring completion should also be recorded for each water level reading.
 All water level observations should be summarized on the boring logs in the spaces provided.
 Observations should be made of ground water levels at the start of each day and in all completed holes.
-Any unusual water conditions and gain or loss of water in boring operations should be recorded completely in the boring logs.
-Whenever required by the GE, bore holes should be bailed for observations of groundwater conditions.
+Any unusual water conditions and gain or loss of water in boring operations should be bailed for observations of groundwater conditions.
 When the open hole drilling method is used, and natural or commercial drilling mud utilized to stabilize the hole, the hole may have to be flushed thoroughly with clean water at the completion of the boring for the purpose of observing groundwater levels.